 Mind Pad aims to publish material that is of interest to all who are practicing and studying psychology, but with a primary emphasis on articles that are of interest to students of psychology.
 Mind Pad is published twice a year, depending on the volume of submissions.
 Mind Pad is published electronically online, and made available on the CPA website.
 A link to the newest issue is emailed to all Student Affiliates of CPA.

 Content is encouraged that are unique, innovative, and may catalyze discussion and debate among members and affiliates of CPA, as well as within the psychological community.

 Mind Pad is also committed to promoting open science practices.
 Details about the new Open Science Badge program are included below.

 If you are interested in submitting an article, read the submission guidelines below.
 If you have a comment about an article or questions about the submission process, please contact the Editor-In-Chief, email@example.com

-Mind Pad may publish a range of submissions, including but not limited to:
+Mind Pad may publish a range of submissions, including:

-- New trends in psychology or psychology research
+- Commentaries on new trends in psychology or psychology research;

 At the discretion of the Editor-in-Chief, issues of Mind Pad may be themed.
 Mind Pad accepts submissions in English or French.

 - All regular submissions must be between 800 and 2000 words.
 Exceptions must be approved by the Editor-in-Chief.
 Reponses and comments to articles published in previous issues may be shorter

 - Graphics and tables to accompany submissions will be considered on an individual basis.
 Those wishing to submit graphics should include the graphics with the submission, with a note describing the graphics and how they support the submission.